ng-angular-stack/ng-query/apps/docs/examples/overview.md

 ## Query & Mutation inside signal store (local)

 - Display a user
+- Toggle Api error via a checkbox
 - Mutate the user data
+  - Optimistic update the query state on mutate
+  - Reload if the API return an error

 ## A cached global query and mutation